Skip Navigation Back to Top

 Academics

-Students audit classes with non-disabled peers and may enroll in credit-bearing courses focused on self-advocacy and transition skills.
+Students are full time for 2 years and receive a certificate upon completion.
+They audit Curry classes and may enroll in credit-bearing courses.
+Students also participate in skill-based, applied Compass courses focused on self-advocacy and transition-to-work skills.

 Individualized career coaching, job fairs, internships, and work opportunities on campus and with community partners.

 One-on-one coaching, advising, and Personalized Learning Plans (PLPs).
+Students collaborate with program staff to set individualized goals for their time in Compass.
 Mental health and learning specialist support included.

-Inclusive events, peer mentorship, wellness workshops, family transition sessions, and residential experiences in a dedicated residence hall.
+Inclusive, accessible events, peer mentorship, wellness workshops, family transition sessions, and residential experiences in an on-campus residence hall.

 Take the Next Step